Full Spectrum vs. Pure IsolateNovember 30, 2022

 Benefits of Endocannabinoid Receptors:

-Endocannabinoids are signaling molecules that interact with CB1 receptors, potentially resulting in the support of several positive effects; increased appetite, decreased nausea, immune system balance, tumor inhibition, and modulation of stress and anxiety.
+Endocannabinoids are signaling molecules that interact with CB1 receptors, potentially resulting in the support of several positive effects; increased appetite, decreased nausea.
 On the other hand, interactions with CB2 receptors have their own benefits, which include fighting inflammation and tissue damage.

 The endocannabinoids that our bodies naturally produce interact with these receptors, transmitting information about changing conditions to kick-start responses.
 As a result, the body can receive help to achieve homeostasis within itself.